Amazon warehouse workers in Alabama file to hold unionization vote

 And weeks after the pandemic began, the company instituted social distancing workplace rules to protect employees, as well as providing them with masks and offering coronavirus testing sites at some of its facilities.

 Efforts to fight the union drive have their own perils.
-Some of Amazon’s technical workers have offered support for their warehouse co-workers, including top software engineer and vice president Tim Bray, who quit Amazon in May to protest the company’s firing of warehouse workers, as well as climate activists.
+Some of Amazon’s technical workers have offered support for their warehouse colleagues, including top software engineer and vice president Tim Bray, who quit Amazon in May to protest the company’s firing of warehouse workers, as well as climate activists.

-And consumers still view warehouse staff as essential, said Joshua Freeman, a labor history professor at Queens College at the City University of New York.
+And consumers still view warehouse employees as essential, said Joshua Freeman, a labor history professor at Queens College at the City University of New York.

 The union “may have a moral edge,” Freeman said.
 “Covid hasn’t gone away.”